 How do you go about approaching your inspiration and process?

 We approached the MLSPA rebrand just like we would any other branding project, by starting with identifying the target audience and the competitive landscape.

 The primary target audience was the 654 active players in the MLS and the secondary target audience was the retired MLS players pool.
-It’s rare when we get to focus our research so finitely and it really improved our ability to gather valuable insights and feedbacks as we moved through the process.
+It’s rare when we get to focus our research so finitely and it really improved our ability to gather valuable insights and feedback as we moved through the process.
 Beyond those two groups, we wanted to pay close attention to the opinions of MLSPA stakeholders and make sure to appeal to the league and the fans as well.

 After learning about the target audience, we spent time studying the competitive landscape within the sport of soccer as well as the other national sports associations.
 We studied how these organizations positioned their brands and how they talked about themselves on their websites and social platforms.
-We found a good deal of player-focused messaging and quality content.

 With so many stakeholders that have attachments to certain aspects of the brand, what were some challenges you faced?

 There’s always a challenge when rebranding an established company.
 There’s an accepted and familiar look and feel about the organization and simply replacing that with a new system would be a shock to the audience.